 There are a lot of things you can do to keep the sounds from leaving the rehearsal room without spending too much, and it won’t even take that long to soundproof the entire room.

-I’m going to give you some of the essential tips for soundproofing a room for rehearsals which will drastically lower the noise that’s allowed to leave the room, and also will help with the acoustics inside the room which will allow you to hear every instrument more clearly.
+I’m going to give you some of the essential tips that will drastically lower the noise that’s allowed to leave the room, and also will help with the acoustics inside the room itself as an added bonus.

 1. Soundproof the Door

 Soundproofing is all about sealing any gap where sound might be allowed to get in or out of the room, and doors tend to have a lot of spots that need to be addressed to create a tighter seal.

 If a door is properly soundproofed, the difference will be very noticeable.

 - Weatherstrip the door: Weatherstripping tape is by far the best tool to create an air-right seal between the door and the frame.

 - Use Acoustic Caulk: While not as important, acoustic caulk can help you seal off any gaps that might have formed over the years between the frame and the wall.